-- 1. evidence of completing required training, as applicable - 2. visitor radiation exposure disclosure - 3. a medical disclosure form or the results of a medical evaluation.
+- a.
+Evidence of completing required training, as applicable - b.
+Visitor radiation exposure disclosure - c.
+A medical disclosure form or the results of a medical evaluation

 The host facility manager should forward the visitor radiation exposure and medical disclosure forms to Dosimetry.